Speiser meets Misiurewicz: Speiser Misiurewicz maps are rare

-To prove Theorem \ref{main} it suffices to show that for every $R>0$ the set of $R$-Misiurewicz functions has Lebesgue density less than one at $f$.
-It is then necessary to show that a definite portion in any parameter disk around the starting $R$-Misiurewicz function consists of functions which are not $R$-Misiurewicz.
+To prove Theorem \ref{main} it suffices to show that for every $n$ the set of $n$-Misiurewicz functions has Lebesgue density less than one at $f$.
+It is then necessary to show that a definite portion in any parameter disk around the starting $n$-Misiurewicz function consists of functions which are not $n$-Misiurewicz.
+We will still use $R$ instead of $n$ in the following discussions.

 Now let $f_0$ be a $R$-Misiurewicz map so that \eqref{R-mis} holds.
-By Lemma \ref{scalelarge}, for each $j\in\I$ and for all sufficiently small $r>0$ there exist $S>0$ (large scale) and $n_j\in\mathbb{N}$ such that $\xi_{n_j,j}(D(a_0, r_0))$ has diameter at least $S$, where $D(a_0,r_0)\subset D(0,r)$ is $k$-Whitney disk.
+By Lemma \ref{scalelarge}, for each $j\in\I$ and for all sufficiently small $r>0$ there exist $S>0$ (large scale) and $n_j\in\mathbb{N}$ such that $\xi_{n_j,j}(D(a_0, r_0))$ has diameter at least $S$, where $D(a_0,r_0)\subset D(0,r)$ is $\kappa$-Whitney disk.
 Moreover, by the bounded distortion in Lemma \ref{est} we have $\xi_{n_j,j}(D(a_0, r_0))\supset D(\xi_{n_j,j}(a_0), S/2)$.

 To proceed, we have to distinguish whether $D(\xi_{n_j,j}(a_0), S/2)$ is contained in the Fatou set $\f(f_0)$ of $f_0$ for each $j$.
 For this purpose, recall that we are only considering singular values in the Julia set of $f_0$; see Section 3.1.
 Let $\H$ denote the index set of all $v_j(0)$ defined in \eqref{kj}.
 This set either ranges over all singular values of $f_0$ or omits some singular values which must lie in the attracting basins of $f_0$ by Proposition \ref{fatoucomponent}.
 Then we have that $\I\subset \H$.